zenml-io/zenml/docs/book/getting-started/deploying-zenml/helm.md

 - an Ingress service like [nginx-ingress](https://kubernetes.github.io/ingress-nginx/deploy/)
 is recommended if you want to expose HTTP services to the internet.
-An Ingress is required if you want to use secure HTTPs for your ZenML deployment.
+An Ingress is required if you want to use secure HTTPS for your ZenML deployment.
 The alternative is to use a LoadBalancer service to expose the ZenML service using plain HTTP, but this is not recommended for production.
 - a [cert-manager](https://cert-manager.io/docs/installation/) is